The debate about plastic bags: fee, ban, or status quo?

 Americans go through hundreds of billions of plastic bags a year, according to the Environmental Protection Agency.

-But after your bags go from the grocery store to that “bag drawer” we know everybody has, the life of a plastic bag gets much more complicated.
+But after your bags go from the grocery store to that “bag drawer” everybody has, the life of a plastic bag gets much more complicated.

-Smith continued, “So they end up getting disposed in the environment, blowing all over the place, and they’ll last in the environment ten to twenty years.”
+“They end up getting disposed in the environment, blowing all over the place, and they’ll last in the environment 10 to 20 years,” Smith said.

 The bags crowd landfills, threaten animals and pollute oceans.

-At Penn Waste in York, we watch as employees manually remove bags from conveyor belts of recycled waste.
-The bags that aren’t caught during stage one–which is hundreds–end up clogging the facility’s machinery.
+At Penn Waste in York, we watched as employees manually removed bags from conveyor belts of recycled waste.
+The bags that aren’t caught during stage one — which is hundreds — end up clogging the facility’s machinery.
 At the end of the day, one machine is unrecognizable with so many bags woven within it.

-“It adds almost about a full hour for six or seven people,” says Steve Houser, the recycling manager, “An hour extra every day to remove the bags.”
+“It adds almost about a full hour for six or seven people,” said Steve Houser, the recycling manager, “An hour extra every day to remove the bags.”

 As the consumer, you’re ultimately the one paying those employees’ overtime.

-“The states that have adopted this, and cities where they’re actually removing plastic bags from the stores, people are changing,” said Smith.
+“The states that have adopted this and cities where they’re actually removing plastic bags from the stores, people are changing,” Smith said.

-Novolex, one of the largest plastic bag-making plants in the country, is one of fifteen like it in the state.
+Novolex, one of the largest plastic bag-making plants in the country, is one of 15 like it in the state.

-“Do I feel targeted?” said Mya Lau, who owns one of the fourteen others, called Lancaster Extrusion.
+“Do I feel targeted?” said Mya Lau, who owns one of the 14 others called Lancaster Extrusion.
 “Yeah, a little bit.”

-Mya is one of 1,500 employees statewide for which two state representatives, Republican Representative Frank Farry and Democratic Representative Mike Hanna, proposed a pre-emptive strike: a law to stop municipalities from putting a tax or fee on plastic bags.
+Mya is one of 1,500 employees statewide for which two state representatives, Republican Rep. Frank Farry and Democratic Rep. Mike Hanna, proposed a pre-emptive strike: a law to stop municipalities from putting a tax or fee on plastic bags.

-Novolex is in Rep. Hanna’s district.
-But Rep. Farry has since been more vocal on the issue.
+Novolex is in Hanna’s district, but Farry has since been more vocal on the issue.

-Rep. Farry said, “What the people in those towns enacting the bans aren’t thinking about is the small towns in Central Pennsylvania where these factories are located, and where these factories are to some degree the economic drivers of those communities.”
+“What the people in those towns enacting the bans aren’t thinking about is the small towns in central Pennsylvania where these factories are located, and where these factories are to some degree the economic drivers of those communities,” Farry said.

-Governor Wolf vetoed the bill, in a statement citing environmental concerns and preserving local government’s rights.
+Wolf in a statement on his veto cited environmental concerns and preserving local government’s rights.

-“Our lives would completely change without plastic,” says Lau.
+“Our lives would completely change without plastic,” Lau said.
 “You can’t just go around punishing the plastic industry.
 You’ve got to let us come up with a better plastic, a more environmentally friendly plastic.”

 Lau now makes biodegradable bags.
 Wegmans tells us they buy biodegradable bags because they’re actually more environmentally friendly than paper bags and much cheaper.